mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

   - [ ] Modify the test function to spawn a proc for each input file, wait until they exited, and add up the number of `the`'s.
     You can create a Go routine for each spawn.

+The debugging support described below may be helpful in this exercise.

+If you would run this test in the remote-mode configuration [remote](02_remote_dev.md) of SigmaOS, SigmaOS would schedule them on different machines for you.

 ## Debugging SigmaOS